 Seeing the Ceremony in Windsor

-It’s easy to combine a trip to Windsor with seeing the Changing of the Guards ceremony there.
+Combining a trip to Windsor with seeing the Changing of the Guards ceremony is easy.

-The dates change every month, you should check this website to see which days of the week the ceremony will take place.
-It generally happens on Saturdays, Tuesdays and Thursdays for most of the year but can change – rarely will it take place on a Sunday, though.
+The dates change every month; you should check this website to see which days of the week the ceremony will take place.
+It generally happens on Saturdays, Tuesdays and Thursdays for most of the year but can change – Sunday ceremonies are a rarity.

 If you want to see the ceremony itself, you need to buy a Windsor Castle ticket and head there for 11am (ideally just before).
-Get there early as it can get very busy.
+Get there early as it can get very busy, particularly during the warmer months.

 The History of The Changing of The Guard

 So why does all this happen?
-Well as you know, England is a place that loves tradition – especially when it is something to do with our monarchy.
+We Englihs love tradition – especially when it’s connected with our monarchy.
 As mentioned above, this tradition dates back to King Henry VII.

 How Has the Ceremony Changed?